panglesd/slipshow/CONTRIBUTING.md

 $ chmod a+x bin/slipshow
 ```

-- Do the npm release
+### Do the npm release

 ```
 $ npm version patch         # Or minor or major, let's dream!
 $ npm publish               # Publishing
 ```

-- Do the github release
+### Do the github release

 ```
 $ git push
 $ # and push tags!
 ```

-- Do the opam release
+### Do the opam release

-Use `dune-release`
+Use `dune-release`:
+- Checkout the branch which has the tag
+- Call `dune-release distrib`
+- Call `dune-release publish distrib`
+- Call `dune-release opam pkg`
+- Call `dune-release opam submit`
+- Verify that everything is right by comparing the `opam` file for the previous version, with this one!

-- Make a slipshow-gui release
+### Make a slipshow-gui release

 `dune install` the last release of slipshow.